CONTENTS

 four times.

-through the SINP program for seats, a path to permanency.
-There’s going to be
+We are currently offering, through the SINP program for seats, a path to permanency.
+There’s going

-brought in through the SINP program and retaining that knowledge base that
+to be brought in through the SINP program and

-they’ve gained here in country and in province to ensure that they are helping
+retaining that knowledge base that they’ve gained here in country and in

-to, again, grow our economy in Saskatchewan and grow our province.
+Saskatchewan and grow our province.

-Again we’ve advocated and we
+Again we’ve advocated and we continue to

-were seeing any success in us lobbying for those allowances.
+any success in us lobbying for those allowances.

 And I’ll let . . .
+Do you want

-Do you want to add anything to that, Drew?
+to add anything to that, Drew?

 Drew Whitby: